n7tae/mvoice/README.md

 1) **Echo Test** is a toggle switch.
 Click it to start recording an echo test and your voice will be encoded using the Codec2 mode you selected in the Settings dialog.
 Note that the button will turn red when you are recording and listening to your echo.
 Click the button again and *mvoice* will decode the saved AMBE data and play it back to you.
 This is a great way to check the operation of you setup as well as the volume levels and make sure your headset is working properly.
 Note that *mvoice* has no volume or gain controls for either TX or RX.
 You'll use your ALSA interface for this.

 2) **PTT** the large PTT button is also toggle switch.
-Click it and it will turn red also and *qdv* will encode your audio and send it on a route or to your destination.
+Click it and it will turn red also and *mvoice* will encode your audio and send it on a route or to your destination.
 Click the button again to return *mvoice* to receiving.

 3) **Quick Key** is a single press button that will send a 200 millisecond transmission.
 This is useful when trying to get the attention of a Net Control Operator when you are participating in a Net.
 It could also be useful if you are trying to do a direct callsign route target if you are behind a firewall you can't configure.